Aryansh-S/USACO/Implementations/Algorithms/Query DS/Easy_Segtrees/README.md

 # Segment Tree Library

+Iterative segment trees
-Iterative segment trees: short, simple, and more efficient compared to recursive
+- short, simple, and efficient compared to recursive

 ## Description
 Easy segment trees for general use